 (j) as a guest speaker for the sole purpose of making a speech or delivering a paper at a dinner, graduation, convention or similar function, or as a commercial speaker or seminar leader delivering a seminar that lasts no longer than five days;

 No Work Permit Required

-In accordance with IRPR 186(j), the Citizenship and Immigration Canada (“CIC“) website explicitly states that guest speakers for specific events, including as an academic speaker at a university or college function, and commercial speakers or seminar leaders, can enter Canada to work without a work permit provided the seminar to be given by the foreign speaker does not last longer than five days.
+In accordance with IRPR 186(j), the Immigration, Refugees and Citizenship Canada (“IRCC“) website explicitly states that guest speakers for specific events, including as an academic speaker at a university or college function, and commercial speakers or seminar leaders, can enter Canada to work without a work permit provided the seminar to be given by the foreign speaker does not last longer than five days.

-CIC defines commercial speakers as “people who sell tickets or registrations to people who come to hear them speak on a particular topic.”
-CIC further states that commercial speakers have a vested interest in the event at which they are speaking.
+IRCC defines commercial speakers as “people who sell tickets or registrations to people who come to hear them speak on a particular topic.”
+IRCC further states that commercial speakers have a vested interest in the event at which they are speaking.
 Typically, they rent commercial space in a hotel, advertise, charge admission, deliver the event and then leave Canada.

 Where the speaker is speaking to multiple groups, then as long as the duration of the speaking events is in total no more than five days, then they can enter Canada to work without a work permit.
 The five days does not include travel time in the case of multiple engagements.